doctrine/couchdb-documentation/en/reference/configuration.rst

 Doctrine to acquire the object-relational metadata for your classes.

-There are currently one working available implementation:
+There is currently one working available implementation:

 -  ``Doctrine\ODM\CouchDB\Mapping\Driver\AnnotationDriver``